gramos1/Python-Projects/README.md

 - UPS CampuShip Tool

-This is a script I made to assit me and some of my co-workers at my workplace.
+This is a script I made to assist me and some of my co-workers at my workplace.
 It automates the filling out of fields in the UPS CampusShip website, I made it using the Selenium library and Chrome webdriver.
-In order to use it you must download the Chrome Webdriver and place inside 'C:/ChromeDriver/'.
+In order to use it you must install Selenium and download the Chrome Webdriver and place it inside 'C:/ChromeDriver/'.